 Let's face it, fevers can be scary for parents.
-But even though infants get their share of colds and fevers, fevers should be taken more seriously.
-When your baby is burning up, it can be hard to think straight and make important decisions.
+When your child is burning up, it can be hard to think straight and make important decisions.
 Learning what causes fevers and how to treat them will ease your anxiety and help you take control of the situation.

 What Causes a Fever?

 Everyone has his or her own internal "thermostat" that regulates body temperature, and normal body temperature is around 98.6 degrees Fahrenheit plus or minus about one degree (37 degrees Celsius, plus or minus about 0.6 degrees).
 When the body detects an infection or other illness, the brain responds by raising the body temperature to help fight the condition.